-As a result, the CPB would be in breach of its agreement with M. Jameson.
+As a result, the CPB would be in breach of its agreement with Mr. Jameson.

 Solution: Specific clause in the business referral agreement providing that the bank has the right to stop paying the remuneration of the business introducer upon instructions from the client.

-What are the obligations of the financial institution in respect of the retrocessions paid to the business introducer?
+Obligations of the financial institution in respect of the retrocessions paid to the business introducer

 - Shall be mentioned in the documentation/agreement between the financial institution and the client.

-- Communication of the retrocessions paid on a regular basis to the client.
+- The communication of the retrocessions paid on a regular basis to the client.

 Specific clauses to think about when drafting a business referral agreement

-Does the business introducer has a right to conclude on behalf of the financial institution?
+- Include that the business introducer has no right to conclude on behalf of the financial institution.

 lecocqassociate provides a full range of financial regulatory, corporate and commercial advice for financial institutions in Switzerland, Malta, the Dubai International Financial Centre and the Abu Dhabi Global Market.